 When it comes time to actually choose an editor, trust your gut.
 If the editor is immediately available or their prices are too good to be true, they probably are.
 Good editors won’t over-promise and typically need to schedule clients months in advance.
 Only hire someone whose credentials you trust and whose style you like.

-Before the editor agrees to work with an author or publisher they’ll want to know what they are getting themselves in to.
+Before the editor agrees to work with an author or publisher, they’ll want to know what they are getting themselves in to.
 Experienced editors can often assess a manuscript excerpt and estimate the amount of time and effort needed to edit the full manuscript.
 To so this, the editor will most likely ask for a 10-page sample and the table of contents.

 The sample pages should come from the “messy middle” of the book.
-The middle is where most authors spend the least time so those pages provided a better sense of how much editing truly needs done, which correlates directly to cost.
-Providing the table of contents enables the editor to see how the book is arranged and whether their might be structural issues that need addressed first.
+The middle is where most authors spend the least time, so those pages provided a better sense of how much editing truly needs done, which correlates directly to cost.
+Providing the table of contents enables the editor to see how the book is arranged and whether there might be structural issues that need addressed first.

 Money changes everything.
-In the self-publishing world there are lots of expenses: book reviews, cover design, ISBNs and barcodes, marketing and website maintenance, printing and shipping ARCs, etc., so exhaust your free resources before hiring an editor.
+In the self-publishing world, there are lots of expenses: book reviews, cover design, ISBNs and barcodes, marketing and website maintenance, printing and shipping ARCs, etc., so exhaust your free resources before hiring an editor.
 View editing as more than just another expense.
 Editing partly about quality control and partly about community building.

 By the time a book is published it’s been read by a team of people, some of whom can be asked to give a review or blurb the book later.
 These are people who are vested in the book’s success.
 Editors often keep a list of published books they’ve worked on as part of their portfolio.
 This means the image of the book may appear on more than just the publisher’s website.

 Because editing is such an essential part of publishing it is incumbent on the self-publisher to choose their editors wisely.
 Editing rates vary widely and not all editing is created equal.
-Developmental editing costs more than copy editing, and copy editing costs more than proofreading.
+Developmental editing costs more than copy editing, and copy-editing costs more than proofreading.
 How much an editor costs depends on a variety of factors, including: